Updated August 22, 2022

 Why Do I Need a Meditation Cushion?

-Common meditation postures include the traditional full-lotus, half-lotus (cross-legged), kneeling (seiza), chair sitting, and lying (shavasana) postures.
+Common meditation postures include the traditional full-lotus, half-lotus (cross-legged), kneeling (seiza), chair sitting, or savasana (lying) postures.
 You may use more than one posture for meditation such as the half-lotus for your morning meditation and then savasana at the end of a yoga session.
 The ability to meditate in any of the sitting or kneeling postures is determined largely by the flexibility of your ankles, knees, and hips.
 In most cases some type of support is needed in order to maintain proper alignment and comfort during meditation.

 During a sitting meditation in either the full or half lotus posture a firm foundation is crucial.
 The spine should be erect with the lower back curved in, the upper back curved out slightly, the neck curved in slightly, and the head level (the "S" curve).
 This alignment naturally supports your body, allows for the greatest comfort, and reduces stress on the spinal components.
 In the lotus posture, the traditional Zafu and Zabuton Meditation Cushions work well.